bitmovin/bitmovin-player-ios-samples/README.md

 #### Using CocoaPods
 1. Add `source 'https://github.com/bitmovin/cocoapod-specs.git'` to your Podfile.
 1. Run `pod repo update` to add the newly added source.
-1. Add `pod 'BitmovinPlayer', '2.64.0'` to your Podfile.
+1. Add `pod 'BitmovinPlayer', '3.0.0'` to your Podfile.
 1. Install the pod using `pod install`.

 See the `Podfile` of this repository for a full example.

 #### Adding the SDK Directly
-When using Xcode, go to the `General` settings page and add the SDK bundle (`BitmovinPlayer.framework`) under `Linked Frameworks and Libraries`.
-The SDK bundles for iOS and tvOS can be downloaded [here](https://cdn.bitmovin.com/player/ios_tvos/2.64.0/BitmovinPlayer.zip).
+When using Xcode, go to the `General` page or your app target and add the SDK bundle (`BitmovinPlayer.xcframework`) under `Linked Frameworks and Libraries`.
+The latest SDK for iOS and tvOS can be downloaded [here](https://cdn.bitmovin.com/player/ios_tvos/3.0.0/BitmovinPlayer.zip).

 #### Prepare your Bitmovin Player license

 +   Add your Bitmovin player license key to the `Info.plist` file as `BitmovinPlayerLicenseKey`.
+Alternatively you can also set the license key via the `PlayerConfig.key` property when creating a `Player` instance.

     Your player license key can be found when logging in into [https://bitmovin.com/dashboard](https://bitmovin.com/dashboard) and navigating to `Player -> Licenses`.